iCliniq Logo

 How to Diagnose Aortic Valve Insufficiency?

-The various method that aid in the diagnosis of aortic insufficiency is:
+The various methods that aid in the diagnosis of aortic insufficiency are:

-• Complete Physical Examination of the patient along with the medical history is done.
+• A Complete Physical Examination of the patient, along with the medical history, is performed.
 The patients possess symptoms like coughing, pounding heartbeat, chest pain, and shortness of breath.
 The other signs that are diagnosed during physical examination are:

 1. Blushing and washing out of blood in smaller vessels (capillaries) on the fingernail beds.